paypal/paypal-android/docs/PayPalWebCheckout/README.md

 # Accepting PayPal Web Checkout Payments

-The PayPal Web Checkout module in the PayPal SDK enables PayPal payments in your app.
+The PayPal Web Checkout module in the PayPal SDK enables PayPal payments in your browser launched from your app.

 Follow these steps to add PayPal Web Checkout payments: